e82eric/SimpleWindowManager/README.md

     workspace_register_processimagename_contains_filter(browserWorkspace, L"msedge.exe");
 ```

-* Key Bindings
+### Key Bindings
 * A number of keybindings are registered by default: https://github.com/e82eric/SimpleWindowManager/blob/main/SimpleWindowManager.c#L3966
   * These can be overridden by registering a keybinding using the same modifier key combination
 * Simple key binding mapped to function with no args: https://github.com/e82eric/SimpleWindowManager/blob/main/SampleConfig.c#L196
 * Key binding mapped to function with single argument: https://github.com/e82eric/SimpleWindowManager/blob/main/SampleConfig.c#L188

-* Menus
+### Menus
-  * Both menu items and on selection actions, can be provided by the stdout of a shell command or by a custom C function.
+* Both menu items and OnSelection actions, can be provided by the stdout of a shell command or by a custom C function.

 _Example Menu items defined with shell command_
 ```C